unjs/giget/README.md

 ## Template Registry

 Giget has a built-in HTTP registry system for resolving templates.
 This way you can support template name shortcuts and meta-data.
-Default registry is served from [unjs/giget/templates](./templates/).
+The default registry is served from [unjs/giget/templates](./templates/).

 If you want to add your template to the built-in registry, just drop a PR to add it to the [./templates](./templates) directory.
-Slugs are added on first-come first-served basis but this might change in the future.
+Slugs are added on a first-come first-served basis but this might change in the future.

 ### Custom Registry

-A custom registry should provide an endpoint with dynamic path `/:template.json` that returns a JSON response with keys same as [custom providers](#custom-providers).
+A custom registry should provide an endpoint with the dynamic path `/:template.json` that returns a JSON response with keys the same as [custom providers](#custom-providers).

 - `name`: (required) Name of the template.
 - `tar` (required) Link to the tar download link.